mmistakes/minimal-mistakes/_posts/2022-04-01-akka-cassandra-project.md

 ## 2. The Main Bank Actor

+This section is also available on video:

+{% include video id="NpGYj_Zpwsk" provider="youtube" %}

 This actor will manage all the bank accounts, which means it will be a parent of those accounts.
 The bank actor will be the middle layer between the HTTP server and the actual persistent bank accounts, which will do the majority of the work.

 ```scala